 Instructions

-- Cut the same way along the left side and remove the backbone
+- Cut the same way along the left side, and remove the backbone.

-- Preheat oven at 240C/450F
+- Preheat oven to 240°C/450°F.

 This recipe was contributed by Michaella at Well + Yum.